 The number of shares of our common stock outstanding immediately after this offering is based on the number of shares outstanding at September 30, 2003.
-This number excludes (i) 1,875,000 shares of common stock issuable upon the conversion of our series preferred stock, (ii) 2,591,014 shares issuable upon the conversion of the company-obligated convertible mandatorily redeemable preferred securities of our subsidiary trust, which we refer to as the 8% trust preferred securities, (iii) 2,157,375 shares issuable upon the exercise of outstanding management subscription rights, with an exercise price of \$5.33 per share, (iv) 3,043,760 shares reserved for future issuances under our stock option plans, including 1,369,302 shares of common stock issuable upon the exercise of outstanding options with a weighted average exercise price of \$6.57 per share, (v) 1,260,000 shares of common stock issuable upon the exercise of outstanding options under other stock option agreements with a weighted average exercise price of \$4.63 per share, (vi) 1,059,292 shares of common stock reserved for issuance under the NMO Deferred Compensation Plan as described in note 10 to our audited consolidated financial statements and (vii) 310,723 shares of common stock reserved for issuance under deferred compensation agreements with certain employees and consultants.
+This number excludes (i) 2,157,375 shares of common stock issuable upon the exercise of outstanding management subscription rights, with an exercise price of \$5.33 per share, (ii) 3,043,760 shares reserved for future issuances under our stock option plans, including 1,369,302 shares of common stock issuable upon the exercise of outstanding options with a weighted average exercise price of \$6.57 per share, (iii) 1,260,000 shares of common stock issuable upon the exercise of outstanding options under other stock option agreements with a weighted average exercise price of \$4.63 per share, (iv) 2,413,675 shares of common stock reserved for issuance under the NMO Deferred Compensation Plan as described in note 10 to our audited consolidated financial statements and (v) 310,723 shares of common stock reserved for issuance under deferred compensation agreements with certain employees and consultants.
 Please read "Capitalization" for an explanation of the shares of common stock that will be outstanding immediately following the consummation of this offering.